zinnschlag/openmw/README_Mac.md

 Download [Ogre][] SDK (tested with 1.7.3), unpack it somewhere and move `lib/Release/Ogre.framework` into `/Library/Frameworks`.

-## OIS
-Download patched [OIS][] and use the XCode project provided.
-Once it built, locate built OIS.framework with Xcode and move it to `/Library/Frameworks`.

 ## mpg123
 Download [MPG 123][mpg123] and build it: